If you're looking for a healthier alternative to butter, which is usually more than 50% saturated fat, there are plenty of options.

 Fat does, however, contribute more than twice the kilojoules as the same weight of protein or carbohydrate, so you've still got to watch how much you eat.

 Expert opinion has shifted towards the view that the type of fat we eat matters even more than the quantity.
 Eating foods rich in saturated and trans fats increases your risk of heart disease, while replacing saturated with mono- and polyunsaturated fats lowers the risk.

-The World Health Organisation (WHO) recommends that no more than one per cent of our daily kilojoule intake come from trans fat.
-The good news is that Food Standards Australia New Zealand (FSANZ) monitors trans fats in the food supply and says that only about 0.5 per cent of Australians' daily energy needs come from trans fats.
+The World Health Organization (WHO) recommends that no more than one percent of our daily kilojoule intake comes from trans fat.
+The good news is that Food Standards Australia New Zealand (FSANZ) monitors trans fats in the food supply and says that only about 0.5 percent of Australians' daily energy needs come from trans fats.

 In Australia, manufacturers don't have to declare trans fats on the label unless they make a nutrition content claim around cholesterol, saturated, trans, polyunsaturated, monounsaturated, omega-3, omega-6 or omega-9 fatty acids.

 Probably not.
 Check the total fat content – if it's less than about 60%, the spread's likely to be unsuitable for making cakes, scones or pastry.
 It's also likely to splatter too much if you try to fry with it.